LibraryOfCongress/api.congress.gov/Documentation/BriefEndpointsDocumentation.md

 This documentation provides a brief overview of available endpoints in the Congress.gov API, including the base request, item level, and any deeper levels.
-When available, a link to expanded documentation on the below endpoints is provided in the **Coverage** text.
+A link to  expanded documentation for each endpoint is provided in the **Coverage** text.
 # Jump to
 - [bill](#bill)
 - [amendment](#amendment)